By Ahmed Abdelhai | Skincare Researcher & Beauty Advocate

 2. How frequently should I schedule an advanced exfoliating facial?

 To achieve optimal, long-term anti-aging results and maintain clear skin texture, scheduling a superficial clinical peel once every 4 to 6 weeks is ideal.
 This interval aligns perfectly with the skin's natural 28-day cellular regeneration cycle, ensuring you never over-exfoliate the barrier.
+A 2025 systematic review confirmed this interval as optimal for most patients.

 3. Is it normal to experience an acne breakout immediately after a facial peel?